jrladd/DA101/slides/predictive.md

 ---

-With a slope of `7.649e-04` and a low p-value, this linear regression provides evidence that as GDP increases, life expectancy also increases!
+With a slope of `-2.6305` and a very low p-value, this linear regression provides evidence that as engine displacment increases, fuel efficiency decreases!

-For every additional unit of GDP, the expected life expectancy increases by 0.0007649.
-(Not very much!)
+For every additional unit of engine displacement, the expected fuel efficiency decreases by 2.6305.

 *Be careful not to imply that there is a direct causal link, especially without more evidence or studies.*

 ## $R^{2}$ shows the amount (proportion) of variation in $Y$ that is accounted for by $X$.

 ```
-Multiple R-squared:  0.3407,	Adjusted R-squared:  0.3403
+Multiple R-squared:  0.6376,	Adjusted R-squared:  0.6361
-F-statistic: 879.6 on 1 and 1702 DF,  p-value: < 2.2e-16
+F-statistic: 408.2 on 1 and 232 DF,  p-value: < 2.2e-16
 ```

 $R^{2}$ ranges from 0 to 1.
 If it were 1, the variables would make a straight line.
 If it were 0, the x variable wouldn't predict the y variable at all.

 ---

-In this example, $R^{2}=0.3407$, so GDP accounts for about 34% of the variation in life expectancy.
+In this example, $R^{2}=0.6376$, so engine displacement accounts for about 64% of the variation in fuel efficiency.

 There's no rule for what makes an $R^{2}$ "good."
 Consider the context and purpose of your analysis!